zrythm/zrythm/INSTALL.md

     ninja -C build

-To see all available options, type the following after the build directory is initialized
+To see all available options, type the following after the build directory is initialized, or look inside `meson_options.txt`.

     meson configure build